restatedev/examples/python/patterns-use-cases/README.md

 webhooks to your local machine.

 1. [Start the Restate Server](https://docs.restate.dev/develop/local_dev) in a separate shell: `restate-server`
-2. Start the service: `python -m hypercorn --config hypercorn-config.toml signalspayments/payment_service:app`
+2. Start the service: `python signalspayments/app.py`
 3. Register the services (with `--force` to override the endpoint during **development**): `restate -y deployments register --force localhost:9080`

 4. Create a free Stripe test account.
 This requires no verification, but you can only work